 Submit Your Session Proposal Today!

-All FAEA members are invited to submit a proposal to present a workshop or clinic session at the 2022 FAEA Annual Conference, October 13-16, 2022 at the Caribe Royale Hotel in Orlando.
+All FAEA members are invited to submit a proposal to present a workshop or clinic session at the 2023 FAEA Annual Conference, October 5-8, 2023 at the Sawgrass Marriott in Ponte Vedra Beach.
 Strengthen and promote art education by volunteering your time and talents to share your expertise with fellow art teachers throughout the state.

-Session proposal submissions are open through May 15, 2022.
+Session proposal submissions are open from April 1 through June 1.

 Please take a minute to read the policies and requirements below before submitting your proposal:

 Important Information and Policies

 Selling or advertising a product or service is not allowed.
 If you represent a company and would like to showcase your products, submit a Product Showcase Proposal instead.